xanhnguyen186/Beauty-Ecommerce-Analytics/README.md

 ## Recommendations

 - **Cap discounts near 20%.** The data shows margin turns negative beyond that threshold; deep discounts are actively destroying profit and are the main driver of the year-over-year margin decline.
-- **Fix or reposition Home & Accessories** — the only loss-making category.
-Review its pricing and discount strategy before it drags overall profitability further.
+- **Fix or reposition Home & Accessories** — the only loss-making category and the one absorbing the heaviest discounting.
+Review its pricing and promotion strategy before it drags overall profitability further.
 - **Protect the Champions segment.** With ~51% of revenue concentrated in the top segment, targeted retention and loyalty investment here defends the majority of the business — and mitigates the concentration risk of depending on so few customers.
 - **Grow the profitable markets, not just the biggest ones.** Europe's superior margin makes it a better growth target than higher-volume, lower-margin Asia Pacific.
 - **Convert one-time buyers.** Repeat rate is rising but still low; win-back campaigns aimed at recently-lapsed high-value customers (visible in the Top Customers table) could lift retention.

 ---

+The Power BI file (`.pbix`) is hosted on Google Drive — see the download link above.

+---

 ## How to Run

-1. **Download the files** from this repository.
+1. **Download the files** from this repository, and the `.pbix` from the Google Drive link above.
 2. **Clean** — run the Python cleaning script to profile, validate, and export the cleaned data.
 3. **Load to PostgreSQL** — load the cleaned CSV and run the SQL scripts, including the RFM segmentation view.
 4. **Open the dashboard** — open the Power BI (`.pbix`) file in Power BI Desktop.
-5. **View the report** — the findings summary is included in the repository.
+5. **Read the findings** — see `FINDINGS.md` for the full written analysis.

 ---